wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (a) for the purpose of arguing the application; and

-    *   (b) in order to assist the Court in determining whether the information should be disclosed.
+    *   (b) in order to assist the court in determining whether the information should be disclosed.

     (4) The following persons are not compellable as witnesses at the hearing, and no order for costs may be made against any of them:

     *   (a) the person, or any representative of the agency, from whom information is sought:

-    *   (b) any other person who may be affected by any order that the Court may make under [section 29][35].
+    *   (b) any other person who may be affected by any order that the court may make under [section 29][36].

     (5) The hearing conducted under this section must not be open to the public.

 ##### 28 Procedure if Judge subsequently satisfied that another person holds information sought

-*   (1) If a non-party disclosure hearing is granted under [section 25(a)(i)][31] but at any time before or during the non-party disclosure hearing the Judge is satisfied that all or part of the information sought by the defendant is likely to be held by a person or agency other than the person or agency alleged by the defendant, the Judge may---
+*   (1) If a non-party disclosure hearing is granted under [section 25(a)(i)][32] but at any time before or during the non-party disclosure hearing the Judge is satisfied that all or part of the information sought by the defendant is likely to be held by a person or agency other than the person or agency alleged by the defendant, the Judge may---

     *   (a) order that a copy of the application be served on that person or agency; and

     *   (b) adjourn the proceedings for that purpose.

-    (2) If the Judge makes an order under subsection (1), [sections 26(3)][32], [27][33], and [29][35] apply with any necessary modifications.
+    (2) If the Judge makes an order under subsection (1), [sections 26(3)][33], [27][34], and [29][36] apply with any necessary modifications.

-##### 29 Determination of Court following non-party disclosure hearing
+##### 29 Determination of court following non-party disclosure hearing

-*   (1) After the hearing under [section 27][33], the Judge may order the person or agency who holds the information to disclose it, or part of it, to the defendant, subject to any conditions imposed under subsection (4), if the Judge is satisfied that---
+*   (1) After the hearing under [section 27][34], the Judge may order the person or agency who holds the information to disclose it, or part of it, to the defendant, subject to any conditions imposed under subsection (4), if the Judge is satisfied that---

     *   (a) the information or part of it is relevant; and